Travel prize scams are attempts to trick you into parting with your money to claim a ‘reward’ such as a free or discounted holiday.

 - Call the holiday accommodation provider directly to verify the deal using contact details sourced independently.

 - Research the ‘business’ that you’re dealing with.
 Search online for reviews.
+Try searching using the business name or contact details provided to you.

 - Find accredited travel agents at www.atas.com.au – the website administered by the Australian Federation of Travel Agents’ ATAS.
 ATAS-accredited agents must abide by a code of conduct and have dispute resolution procedures in place.